Two-photon transitions of charmonia on the light front: Acknowledgements

 \section{Acknowledgements}

 The authors acknowledge valuable discussions with T. Lappi, G. Chen, X. Zhao and W. Yan.
+The authors would also like to thank M. Masuda for providing the original data on the two-photon transition form factor of $\chi_{c0}$ and $\chi_{c2}$.
 This work is supported by the New faculty start-up fund of the University of Science and Technology of China.
 Y.~Li and J.~P.~Vary are supported in part by the US Department of Energy (DOE) under Grant No. DE-FG02-87ER40371.
 M.~Li is supported by the Academy of Finland, project 321840 and under the European Union’s Horizon 2020 research and innovation program by the European Research Council (ERC, grant agreement No. ERC-2015-CoG-681707) and by the STRONG-2020 project (grant agreement No 824093).
 The content of this article does not reflect the official opinion of the European Union and responsibility for the information and views expressed therein lies entirely with the authors.
+M.~Li acknowledges financial support from Xunta de Galicia (Centro singular de investigación de Galicia accreditation 2019-2022), European Union ERDF, the “María de Maeztu” Units of Excellence program, the Spanish Research State Agency, and European Research Council project ERC-2018-ADG-835105 YoctoLHC.